opnfv/doctor/docs/requirements/05-implementation.rst

    NFVI Maintenance implementation plan

-:numref:`figure10` shows a more detailed message flow (Steps 4 to 6) between the 4 building blocks introduced in Section 5.1..
+:numref:`figure10` shows a more detailed message flow (Steps 3 to 6 and 9)
+between the 4 building blocks introduced in Section 5.1..

 3. The Administrator is sending a StateChange request to the Controller residing